andotherstuff/garland-protocol/garland-v0.1.md

 6. Create a commit event with `prev` pointing to the fetched head
 7. Sign and publish the commit event to Nostr relays

-If step 2 reveals that the local state diverges from the chain head-because another device committed in the interim-the client must reconcile before proceeding.
+If step 2 reveals that the local state diverges from the chain head because another device committed in the interim, the client must reconcile before proceeding.
 Reconciliation strategies include:

 - **Abort**: Discard local changes, fetch remote state, let user redo changes
 - **Merge**: If changes affect disjoint subtrees, automatically merge